 We propose a multi-centre prospective randomized non-inferiority trial of surgical reduction versus non-surgical casting for severely displaced off-ended distal radius fractures (metaphyseal or Salter Harris) in children aged 4 to 10 years inclusive.
 We will use well-established networks of children's orthopaedic and emergency doctors engaged in research.
 The primary outcome is the Patient Reported Outcomes Measurement Information System Upper Extremity Score for Children (PROMIS UE).

 The proposed project is a two-phased study.
-An internal pilot will confirm the expected rate of recruitment to this large trial, and will take place at 15 centres over 9 months.
+An internal pilot will confirm the expected rate of recruitment to this large trial, and will take place at a minimum of 15 centres over 9 months.
 The pilot will determine the number of eligible and recruited patients in centres, optimise electronic data collection procedures and enable qualitative work to enhance study procedures.
 The pilot will seek to recruit 125 patients, and has clear stop/go criteria.

 The main trial will recruit from at least 35 UK centres.
 With consent, a research associate will collect baseline demographic data, PROMIS UE, Wong Baker Faces Pain Score, and health-related quality of life using EQ-5DY.

 A randomisation sequence, with stratification factors including centre, fracture type (completely versus incompletely off-ended), fracture location and age group (4-6 years, 7-10 years) will be produced by the trial statistician.
 Each patient will be randomly allocated (1:1) to interventions.